 - Salt: Salt adds flavor.

 - Butter: Use melted butter in this recipe for the chewiest cookie bars.
-Because we use melted butter, there’s no need to use a mixer!
+Because we use melted butter, there’s no need to get out your mixer.

 - Sugar: I like to use a mix of brown sugar and white granulated sugar this recipe.
 More brown sugar than white granulated sugar promises an extra soft and chewy cookie bar because there’s more moisture in brown sugar.